 Evidence of Heirship

-In an heirship proceeding, the Court shall receive an Affidavit of Heirship as some evidence of heirship, but it can be refuted by presentation of true facts as seen below.
-The Court is duty bound to appoint an attorney ad litem for unknown heirs to investigate to ascertain if anyone interested in the estate is excluded.
-Upon presentation of evidence and the report of the attorney ad litem, the Court will find for all time the persons entitled to inherit from the estate of a person who died intestate or without a will.
+In an heirship proceeding, the court shall receive an Affidavit of Heirship as some evidence of heirship, but it can be refuted by a presentation of true facts as seen below.
+The court is duty-bound to appoint an attorney ad litem for unknown heirs to investigate to ascertain if anyone interested in the estate is excluded.
+Upon presentation of evidence and the report of the attorney ad litem, the court will find for all time the persons entitled to inherit from the estate of a person who died intestate or without a will.
 Such a finding is binding on the world and actually transfers title to the assets of the Estate.
 When it comes to transferring title to property or an interest in a claim against another person, Affidavits of Heirship should not be relied upon for anything.
 For purposes of transferring title, they are not worth the paper they are written on.
 No one should be confused about the effect of an Affidavit of Heirship on title versus the effect of an actual title document like a Judgment Declaring Heirship.

 Affidavits of Heirship Does Not Transfer a Title